rawify/Trackball.js/README.md

 If you are interested in the math behind this library or want to see a demo, take a look at the [derivation of the trackball](https://raw.org/article/trackball-rotation-using-quaternions/).

-## Usage
+## Example

-The usage is pretty straightforward.
+The usage of Trackball.js is pretty straightforward.
 Create a scene that should handle the input and put a object with 3D transforms in it:

 ```html